yaoyao-liu/meta-transfer-learning-pytorch/README.md

 - `model_type` The network architecture
 - `dataset` Meta dataset
-- `phase` pretrain, meta-train or meta-eval
+- `phase` pre-train, meta-train or meta-eval
 - `seed` Manual seed for PyTorch, "0" means using random seed
 - `gpu` GPU id
 - `dataset_dir` Directory for the images
-- `max_epoch` Epoch number for meta-train pahse
+- `max_epoch` Epoch number for meta-train phase
 - `num_batch` The number for different tasks used for meta-train
 - `shot` Shot number, how many samples for one class in a task
 - `way` Way number, how many classes in a task